 CASAS manages student-level data that comprises personal (private) information in compliance with all applicable federal and California state privacy laws including, but not limited to, the FERPA of 1984 (20 U.S.C.
 Sec 1232g), HIPAA, COPPA, California Education Code sections 49060 to 49070, and California Assembly Bill 1584.
 CASAS security measures incorporate advanced industry standards and protocols to ensure data is secure and confidential and that unauthorized personnel are unable to gain access to personal data.

 Information collected for website or training registration is solely for CASAS internal use.
 CASAS will not make it available to any outside organization or business enterprise.

 To remove yourself from our mailing list, log on and visit your user profile in “My CASAS.”
 Uncheck the box marked "Send me general announcements about CASAS programs.”

-The CASAS Web site contains links to other Web sites.
+The CASAS website contains links to other websites.
 CASAS policies do not apply to these linked sites.
-When interacting with other Web sites we recommend you read its posted privacy statement.
+When interacting with other websites, you should read posted privacy statements.

 - reproduction -- the right to make copies

 - distribution -- the right to distribute the content

 - derivative -- the right to prepare new works based on the content